Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 A Windows VPS and a cloud desktop can look similar because both are accessed remotely.
 The difference is control and responsibility.

 A cloud desktop product usually abstracts the server away.
-You pay per user, receive a managed desktop environment, and accept the provider’s rules.
-A Windows VPS gives you the server itself.
-You control the installed software, users, firewall rules, backups, services, registry settings, and server roles.
+You pay per user, receive a managed desktop environment, and accept the provider’s rules for software, storage, access, and configuration.
+This is useful when the business wants a hands-off desktop experience and does not need much server-level control.

 When Small Teams Should Choose Windows VPS Hosting